marcelm/cutadapt/doc/guide.rst

 Example::

-    cutadapt --pair-adapters -a AAAAA -a GGGG -A CCCCC -a TTTT -o out.1.fastq -p out.2.fastq in.1.fastq in.2.fastq
+    cutadapt --pair-adapters -a AAAAA -a GGGG -A CCCCC -A TTTT -o out.1.fastq -p out.2.fastq in.1.fastq in.2.fastq

 Here, the adapter pairs are (``AAAAA``, ``CCCCC``) and (``GGGG``, ``TTTT``).
 That is, paired-end reads will only be trimmed if either